TRWither/pyquiz/README.md

 ```
 All you need is Python 3.6 or later, and the `random` library, which normally comes with Python.

+WARNING: for now, the installation with `pip` does not work, so it is recommended to follow the Python libraries installation stapes without any tool.
+Sorry.

 ## Some examples
 Here is a simple example to give you an idea of the functionality of the :
 ```py